alexa/alexa-auto-sdk/modules/text-to-speech-provider/README.md

 * `<speak> Take the next left onto <sub alias=\"John Doe\">JD</sub> street </speak>`

 ## Errors
 The TTS provider defines its set of error strings or codes.
-The `prepareSpeechFailed()` API uses the `reason` parameter to send the error strings to the application.
+The [`PrepareSpeechFailed` message](https://alexa.github.io/alexa-auto-sdk/extensions/aasb/docs/TextToSpeech/PrepareSpeechFailedMessage.html) payload uses the `reason` parameter to send the error strings to the application.

 The following list describes the error strings used by the Local TTS provider: